-"It's Okay,” Tujur said—-a perfectly beautiful English phrase I was thankful she learned somewhere.
+"It's okay," Tujur said—a perfectly beautiful English phrase I was thankful she had learned somewhere.

 The Colonel and I left the house with little Tujur sitting up and being fed warm broth.
-Again—-no words were spoken as we drove away.
-The farmers were walking back to their fields largely disappointed—-with their hoes reluctantly positioned at-ease.
+Again, no words were spoken as we drove away.
+The farmers were walking back to their fields largely disappointed, their hoes reluctantly positioned at-ease.
 They would have to settle for a lesser snake than me that day.

-When we arrived at my house the Colonel placed a hand on my shoulder—-a shoulder that was quivering like the fruity gelatin we sometimes got from the States.
+When we arrived at my house, the Colonel placed a hand on my shoulder—a shoulder quivering like the fruity gelatin we sometimes got from the States.